DBS adult first check (ISA/POVA)

-The DBS Adult Barred List is a list of people who are banned from working in a regulated activity with vulnerable adults.
-The list is held and maintained by the Disclosure and Barring Service (DBS).
+The DBS Adults Barred List is a list of people who are barred from working in a regulated activity with vulnerable adults.
+The list is determined by the Disclosure and Barring Service (DBS).

-There is a statutory duty that requires care providers to check the DBS Adult Barred list to determine if a candidate is on it.
+Only applicants that are working in job positions governed by the Care Quality Commission (CQC) can have the Adult First Check.
+Care providers are required to check the DBS Adult Barred list to determine if a candidate is on it.

 a).
-A person with a similar name or date of birth shows a match on the list or,
+A person with a similar name or date of birth is a match on the list, or,

 b).
-There is some criminal conviction information which would need to be seen by the employer in order for them to make a more informed recruitment decision.
+There is some type of conviction information which would need to be seen by the employer in order for them to make a more informed recruitment decision.

-APCS request the DBS Adult First check the same day that the enhanced DBS check has been submitted to the DBS, alternatively you can call or email us to request the Adult First if you are still waiting for the result of the full enhanced DBS check.
+APCS request the DBS Adult First check the same day that the enhanced DBS check has been submitted to the DBS.
 The results are usually issued the same day, but can take up to a maximum of 72 hours to come back.

 ‘I have found your staff particularly helpful when I have been unsure as to whether a person qualifies for a DBS check.
 The speed of service is amazing!’